Bella Bautista: Activism

+Bautista is the founder and executive director of "This Doesn't Define Me", a nonprofit transgender rights organization.

 In 2025, Bautista testified before the Georgia State Senate Committee on Education and Youth against Georgia HB 267, a bill that proposed banning transgender athletes from competing in school sports.
 Bautista also testified before the Georgia House of Representatives on behalf of transgender rights.
 She detailed her personal experiences as a transgender woman on a college cheerleading squad.
 On March 4, 2025, she spoke at a pro-LGBTQ+ rights rally organized by the Human Rights Campaign at the Georgia State Capitol to protest proposed anti-LGBTQ+ legislation.

 In March 2025, after withdrawing from the Miss Georgia USA pageant, Bautista filed a lawsuit against Greenwood Productions, a production company in charge of producing the pageant owned by Kim Greenwood and Lee Greenwood, who both publicly endorsed Donald Trump in the 2024 United States presidential election and attended his presidential inauguration in January 2025.

 In June 2025, Bautista spoke at WorldPride in Washington, D.C.

 Bautista is a social media intern for the Global Trans Equity Project.